-That has to be a real treat for Singapore locals and regular travellers, who can visit this lounge whether taking a one-hour hop over to Kuala Lumpur, jetting in business class further afield to places like London or Sydney: but Solitaire status isn't easy to come by.
+That has to be a real treat for Singapore locals and regular travellers, who can visit this lounge whether taking a one-hour hop over to Kuala Lumpur, or jetting in business class further afield to places like London or Sydney: but Solitaire status isn't easy to come by.

-To quality and retain your membership, you'll need to accrue $50,000 in "PPS Club value" every year – being the amount in SGD spent on business class and first class travel with Singapore Airlines and SilkAir – which puts the pricey Champagne served in this lounge into context.
+To qualify and retain your membership, you'll need to accrue $50,000 in "PPS Club value" every year – being the amount in SGD spent on business class and first class travel with Singapore Airlines and SilkAir – which puts the pricey Champagne served in this lounge into context.

 British Airways' The Concorde Room, London

 When flying out of London Heathrow in British Airways first class (or as an Executive Club Premier or Concorde Room cardholder), make time before your flight for a visit to The Concorde Room, and a glass of Laurent-Perrier Grand Siècle.

 Although technically a non-vintage Champagne because it blends grapes harvested across multiple years rather than a single season, those grapes are drawn exclusively from the best Laurent-Perrier vintage years, so you're enjoying a premium Champagne blending the best the house has to offer.